LesleyLai/blog/contents/blog/cpp_lambda/en.md

 }
 ```

-We still do not know what the strange `[]` syntax is for, and that is our topic next.
+If you are familiar with lambda expressions in other languages, everything should make sense except the mysterious `[]` syntax.
+And that is our next topic.

 ## Captures
 The above example shows the basic usage of lambdas, but lambdas can do more.
-The main difference between a lambda and a regular function is that it can "capture" state, and then we can use the captured value inside the lambda body.
-For example, the below function gets a new vector with the element above a certain number in the old vector.
+The main difference between lambda expression and a regular function is that it can "capture" state, and then we can use the captured value inside the lambda body.
+For example, the below function copies elements, which are above the threshold, from the old vector to the new vector.

 ```cpp
 // Get a new vector<int> with element above a certain number in the old vector